A Stochastic Reconstruction Theorem on Rectangular Increments with an Application to a Mixed Hyperbolic SPDE: Abstract

-We extend the stochastic reconstruction theorem to a setting where the underlying family of distributions satisfies some natural conditions involving rectangular increments.
-This allows us to prove the well-posedness of a new class of mixed stochastic partial differential of hyperbolic type which combines standard Walsh stochastic integration and Young products.
+We extend the stochastic reconstruction theorem to a setting in which the underlying family of distributions satisfies natural conditions involving rectangular increments.
+This allows us to establish the well-posedness of a new class of mixed stochastic partial differential equations of hyperbolic type, which combine standard Walsh stochastic integration with Young products.

 \textbf{Keywords:} Reconstruction theorem, Multiparameter stochastic integration, Hyperbolic SPDEs.

 \textbf{MSC 2020:} 60L30, 60H15, 46F10.